MediaComem/comem-archidep/subjects/unix-networking/README.md

 ### TCP/IP model

-The [internet protocol suite][tcp-ip] is the conceptual model used on the Internet and on similar computer networks.
+The [Internet protocol suite][tcp-ip] is the conceptual model used on the Internet and on similar computer networks.
 It is commonly known as TCP/IP since the **T**ransmission **C**ontrol **P**rotocol (TCP) and the **I**nternet **P**rotocol (IP) are its foundational protocols.